‘If the ocean can calm itself so can you. We are both salt water mixed with air’ – Nayyirah Waheed.

 Lead by Physiotherapists, Universal Practice Individual Yoga Sessions focus on alignment and correct technique from a clinical perspective, employing the use of props, such as ropes, blocks and bolsters as necessary.
 The session can be tailored to focus on specific parts of the body, allowing modifications for sensitive areas and injuries.
 Clients can also use these individual sessions to work towards the Ropes Yoga and Yoga Asana Classes or to create a Home Yoga Practice.
 This class lets you bring your own focus and is adapted to move at your own pace.

-Lead by Physiotherapists for groups up to twelve, our clinically styled Ropes Yoga classes focus on alignment, strength and flexibility, employing the use of props, such as ropes and blocks to assist and support the body (ideal for those new to yoga).
+Lead by Physiotherapists, our clinically styled Ropes Yoga classes focus on alignment, strength and flexibility, employing the use of props, such as ropes and blocks to assist and support the body (ideal for those new to yoga).
 Classes are tailored by our Physiotherapists to focus on specific parts of the body for each individual, allowing modifications for sensitive areas and injuries.
 More like a traditional practice, with long-hold poses, this class lets you bring your own focus and modify at your own pace.

-Lead by Physiotherapists, a class for up to 20 people, our Yoga Asana is a dynamic sequence of postures taught with a clinical application of anatomical and physiological knowledge.
+Lead by Physiotherapists, our Yoga Asana is a dynamic sequence of postures taught with a clinical application of anatomical and physiological knowledge.
 In line with the Sanskrit definition of yoga ‘to bind’, the physical postures (asanas) were designed to build physical strength, develop flexibility, and gain awareness of the breath.
 This class is the ultimate union of mind, body and spirit in one.

 Pregnancy is the most important time in a women’s life to be looking after her mental and physical health.